DePaWSiT/springboot-nvim/README.md

 If you have recommendations feel free to create feature requests that we will attempt to get you.

 If you would like to contribute please create a new branch and pull request with the new/updated features.

+## ToDo
+- [ ] Support for a picker such as snacks or telescope
+    - [ ] Support dependency selection from within the picker when creating a new project
+    - [ ] Having a cmd such as :Spring that opens a menu from which the user can pick options, (probably also using a picker)
+- [ ] Default selected dependencies option in the config for when creating a new project